MiSTer-devel/Downloader_MiSTer/README.md

 ### How to avoid executing remote code altogether

 If you're concerned about executing a build that the launcher fetches from the web, you can avoid this by manually installing the latest version of Downloader's build.
 Just get [this file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/dont_download.zip) and save it at `/media/fat/Scripts/.config/downloader/downloader_latest.zip` (remember to rename the file as instructed).
+You can verify the file's integrity using the provided MD5 checksum [here](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/dont_download.zip.md5).

 If not done manually, the launcher will automatically install that build on its first run.
 This auto-installation occurs only once and is designed to be secure.